 What We Can Do: From A to Zinc

 While we all love a good steak (unless you’re vegetarian/vegan!), we know that it isn’t the healthiest source of protein.
 Substitute fatty red meat or sausage for omega-3 rich foods like salmon.
 Also, think about your protein sources at lunchtime.
 Everyone has bought packaged deli meat in the supermarket.
 Not only is it super convenient, it seems healthy.
 Unfortunately, it’s mostly full of chemical preservatives, salt, fat, and cholesterol.
 Lean meats such as fresh turkey are full of eye-healthy zinc and protein.
 It’s better to meal prep on the weekend so that you can have freshly cooked turkey for sandwiches all week.

 You can also think about improving your health in the dairy department.
 Swap whole milk for lower-fat options, or even soy or oat milk.
 Margarine is marketed as a healthier alternative to butter, but it is actually stocked with trans fats that can send your cholesterol through the roof!
-Instead of cooking with fatty butter or margarine, try experimenting with heart-healthier versions like coconut, avocado or olive oil.
+Instead of cooking with fatty butter or margarine, try experimenting with heart-healthier versions like coconut, avocado, or olive oil.
 Remember that a healthy heart means healthy eyes!